fnparr/IndustryAccelerators-RemoteData/README.md

 <h2>  Db2 Warehouse on Cloud Setup and Load Sample Tables </h2>
 A useful reference for the Db2 Warehouse on Cloud provisioning and sample table creation is provided in the IBM Public Cloud tutorial:  [SQL Database for Cloud Data](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-sql-database#sql-database)

 We follow the Db2 Warehouse provisioning, table create, and load steps from this tutorial.
 After table creation and validation the tutorial goes on to install and then deploy a python application.
-For our purposes of getting table data and metadata loaded into ICPD, no application is needed.
-ICPD is able to connect to the Db2 Warehouse on Cloud directly to discover and import assets.
+For our purposes of getting table data and metadata loaded into CP4D, no application is needed.
+CP4D is able to connect to the Db2 Warehouse on Cloud directly to discover and import assets.

 <h3> Step 1: Create an Instance of Db2 Warehouse on Cloud Service </h3>